broadinstitute/gnomad-browser/browser/help/topics/v4-hts.md

     - `faf95_max_gen_anc`: Genetic ancestry group with the maximum filtering allele frequency (95% CI).
     - `faf99_max`: Maximum filtering allele frequency (using Poisson 99% CI).
     - `faf99_max_gen_anc`: Genetic ancestry group with the maximum filtering allele frequency (99% CI).
-- `joint_freq`: Array of combined exomes and genomes allele frequency information (AC, AN, AF, homozygote count) for the full gnomAD release and for each genetic ancestry group.
-Note that the values in array will correspond to combined or joint value if the variant was present in both data types, otherwise this array will contain frequencies only for the data type associated with the Hail Table (in this case, exomes).
-  - `AC`: Combined (exomes + genomes) alternate allele count in release.
-  - `AF`: Combined (exomes + genomes) alternate allele frequency, (AC/AN), in release.
-  - `AN`: Total number of alleles across exomes and genomes in release.
-  - `homozygote_count`: Count of homozygous alternate individuals across exomes and genomes in release.
-- `joint_grpmax`: Allele frequency information (AC, AN, AF, homozygote count) for the non-bottlenecked genetic ancestry group with maximum allele frequency across both exomes and genomes.
-Excludes Amish (ami), Ashkenazi Jewish (asj), European Finnish (fin), Middle Eastern (mid), and "Other" (oth) groups.
-  - `AC`: Alternate allele count in the group with the maximum allele frequency.
-  - `AF`: Maximum alternate allele frequency, (AC/AN), across groups in gnomAD.
-  - `AN`: Total number of alleles in the group with the maximum allele frequency.
-  - `homozygote_count`: Count of homozygous individuals in the group with the maximum allele frequency.
-  - `gen_anc`: Genetic ancestry group with maximum allele frequency.
-- `joint_faf`: Array of combined exomes and genomes filtering allele frequency information (AC, AN, AF, homozygote count).
-Note that the values in array will correspond to the joint or combined value if the variant had a defined filtering allele frequency in both data types, otherwise this array will contain filtering allele frequencies only for the data type associated with the Hail Table (in this case, exomes).
-  - `faf95`: Combined exomes and genomes filtering allele frequency (using Poisson 95% CI).
-  - `faf99`: Combined exomes and genomes filtering allele frequency (using Poisson 99% CI).
-- `joint_fafmax`: Information about the genetic ancestry group with the maximum filtering allele frequency across both exomes and genomes.
-Note that the values in array will correspond to the joint or combined value if the variant had a defined filtering allele frequency in both data types, otherwise this array will contain filtering allele frequencies only for the data type associated with the Hail Table (in this case, exomes).
-  - `faf95_max`: Maximum filtering allele frequency (using Poisson 95% CI) across both exomes and genomes.
-  - `faf95_max_gen_anc`: Genetic ancestry group with the maximum filtering allele frequency (95% CI) across both exomes and genomes.
-  - `faf99_max`: Maximum filtering allele frequency (using Poisson 99% CI) across both exomes and genomes.
-  - `faf99_max_gen_anc`: Genetic ancestry group with the maximum filtering allele frequency (99% CI) across both exomes and genomes.
-  - `joint_fafmax_data_type`: Data type associated with joint FAF information.
-Value will be "both" if variant had a defined FAF in both the exomes and genomes, otherwise will be either "exomes" or "genomes".
 - `a_index`: The original index of this alternate allele in the multiallelic representation (1 is the first alternate allele or the only alternate allele in a biallelic variant).
 - `was_split`: True if this variant was originally multiallelic, otherwise False.
 - `rsid`: dbSNP reference SNP identification (rsID) numbers.